-Surplus land for affordable housing should be considered in tandem with land acquisition and banking.
-The City may consider any surplus public or state-owned land for land banking.

-- The City has a significant need for land that is available for affordable housing. - The City has expressed interest in building relationships with regional affordable housing providers. - This action may help facilitate partnerships between the City, faith-based organizations, and affordable housing providers while also identifying opportunity sites for affordable housing development. - SB 8 (2021 session, encoded as ORS 197A.445) requires cities to allow affordable housing on property that is publicly owned, as defined by ORS 174.109, and on any property that is owned by a religious non-profit.
-4 Cities are also required to allow affordable housing on any property that is zoned to

-4 Senate Bill 8, 2021. https://olis.oregonlegislature.gov/liz/2021R1/Downloads/MeasureDocument/SB8/Enrolled

-- allow religious assembly or zoned for public use.
-Several affordable housing developments have been enabled by these rules in the Metro region. - Land banking can be used as an anti-displacement action.
-Land banks can acquire land in high-opportunity areas where prices are going up and develop affordable housing before the market becomes too competitive.
-For example, the City may want to prioritize property acquisition in future TIF areas before the TIF district is adopted. - Key challenges for land acquisition includes reliably identifying future areas where land value will climb before prices go up, developing the resources necessary to purchase the land, creating mechanisms for easy land transfer and removing the liability associated with holding land. - Land banking requires significant up-front investment to acquire land, which typically requires a City funding source or grants and funding partnerships.
-Additional up-front costs may include maintenance and security. - Land acquisition or banking will only be possible if it is coupled with other actions that are intended to raise revenue for affordable housing, such as TIF or CET.
+- Surplus land for affordable housing should be considered in tandem with land acquisition and banking.
+The City may consider any surplus public or state-owned land for land banking. - The City has a significant need for land that is available for affordable housing. - The City has expressed interest in building relationships with regional affordable housing providers. - This strategy may help facilitate partnerships between the City, faith-based organizations, and affordable housing providers while also identifying opportunity sites for affordable housing development. - SB 8 (2021 session, encoded as ORS 197A.445) requires cities to allow affordable housing on property that is publicly owned, as defined by ORS 174.109, and on any property that is owned by a religious non-profit.
+Cities are also required to allow affordable housing on any property that is zoned to allow religious assembly or zoned for public use. - Land banking can be used as an anti-displacement strategy.
+Land banks can acquire land in high-opportunity areas where prices are going up and develop affordable housing before the market becomes too competitive. - Key challenges for land acquisition includes reliably identifying future areas where land value will climb before prices go up, developing the resources necessary to purchase the land, creating mechanisms for easy land transfer and removing the liability associated with holding land. - Land banking requires significant up-front investment to acquire land, which typically requires a City funding source or grants and funding partnerships. - Land acquisition or banking will only be possible if it is coupled with other strategies that are intended to raise revenue for affordable housing, such as TIF or CET.
 The City does not have the finances to fund these types of programs without a supplemental source of revenue. - Most land banks rely on property tax-related revenue streams, although some have relied on private foundation or federal grants.
+Tax Exemptions can

+&lt;sup>3 Senate Bill 8, 2021. https://olis.oregonlegislature.gov/liz/2021R1/Downloads/MeasureDocument/SB8/Enrolled

-Tax Exemptions can be applied to land held for the purpose of developing low-income housing.
-Therefore, tax exemptions can help make land banking more financially feasible as an affordable housing action. - City-owned property could be sold at the property's appraised value to affordable housing developers if the City needs additional revenue. - The City could manage its own land bank or acquisition action, or work in concert with a non-profit or non-governmental entity at a larger, regional scale that manages a portfolio of properties to support affordable housing development over many years.
+- be applied to land held for the purpose of developing low-income housing.
+Therefore, tax exemptions can help make land banking more financially feasible as an affordable housing strategy. - The City could manage its own land bank or acquisition strategy, or work in concert with a non-profit or non-governmental entity at a larger, regional scale that manages a portfolio of properties to support affordable housing development over many years.
 Ideally, the land bank would be set up to manage financial and administrative resources, including strategic property disposal, for the explicit purpose of supporting affordable housing development.
 The City can consider contributing funds or land to an existing non-profit land bank or participating in the formation of a new non-profit land bank if one does not exist with sufficient capacity to serve West Linn. - The land bank would purchase vacant, or "surplus" land in high-opportunity areas, schools, and other important amenities and require that the land be used for the development of affordable housing. - In most cases, land banking programs have focused on properties in tax foreclosure, but West Linn's program could explore voluntary donation or purchase on the open market. - Land banking requires political commitment over time and across market cycles.
 Purchasing new land requires agencies to find and secure the property and fund land acquisition and due diligence.
 Administering a land bank can be costly.
 The City should evaluate use of existing GIS tools to inventory publicly and privately owned properties in areas well suited for a land bank purpose.